Anthony Evans III: Georgia

+2023

 In his first year at Georgia, Evans had 4 receptions for 35 yards.
 He recorded his first collegiate touchdown with a 14-yard reception against Florida State in the 2023 Orange Bowl.
 Evans also played as a punt returner, returning 4 punts for 55 yards, which included a 28-yard return against Alabama in the 2023 SEC Championship Game.

+2024

 Evans' contributions on special teams increased in his sophomore year, becoming Georgia's primary return specialist.
 Against Mississippi State, Evans had his best game offensively, making 4 receptions for 41 yards along with a 52-yard rush.
 Evans missed weeks 10 and 11 due to a hamstring injury.
 On the year, Evans had 9 receptions for 88 yards.
 Following the 2024 season, Evans entered the transfer portal.

 Mississippi State

+2025

 On January 15, 2025, Evans announced that he would transfer to Mississippi State to continue playing football.
 In week 2 against Arizona State, Evans had 9 receptions for 108 yards and a touchdown.
 The following week against Alcorn State, Evans had 163 all-purpose yards, with 66 receiving yards and 97 yards on punt returns.
 Against Florida, Evans had a career-high 11 receptions in the game, along with 107 receiving yards.
 In week 10 against Arkansas, Evans had 5 receptions for 111 yards and 2 touchdowns, with the second touchdown being the de facto game winner for Mississippi State's first SEC win since 2023.
 For his efforts in week 10, Evans was named as an honorable mention for the weekly iteration of the Earl Campbell Tyler Rose Award.
 After week 11, Evans was named on the watchlist for the Biletnikoff Award.
+Evans performance greatly increased in his first year with Mississippi State, having a team-best 67 receptions along with 831 yards and 4 touchdowns, all of which were career-highs.

+2026

+Shortly after the 2025 season, Evans announced he would return to Mississippi State for his senior season in 2026.
+Before the season, Evans was named on the watchlist for the Biletnikoff Award and the Paul Hornung Award.
+In week 1 against Louisiana–Monroe, Evans had seven receptions for a then career-high 118 yards along with one touchdown.
+Evans set a new career-high in receiving yards the following week against Minnesota, registering 121 on seven receptions along with a touchdown.
+In week 4, during a win against Missouri, Evans had a season-high 8 receptions for 114 yards.